 Finally, as described in greater detail in the risk factor entitled "If we are not successful in rolling out new offerings, including our TrueCar+ offering, providing a compelling value proposition to consumers and dealers using those offerings, integrating our current and future offerings into such experiences or appropriately monetizing them, our business and prospects would be adversely affected," we depend on certain third-party providers of data and other services in providing our Access package of Trade and Payments solutions, and our TrueCar+ offering as well as our TrueCar Deal Builder and our ability to provide users with certain information about others pay for the same make and model of a car, all rely on a number of other third-party providers.
 If our access to any of these providers is interrupted, or if any of them ends or adversely alters its relationship with us or the data they provide, we may be required to modify or curtail features of our TrueCar+ and other existing offerings.
+Further, our ability to monetize our data foundation in new ways, including through the implementation of artificial intelligence and machine learning, will depend in part on our ability to consistently and reliably access relevant data.

-We rely, in part, on internet search engines to drive traffic to our website, and if we fail to appear prominently in the search results, our traffic would decline and our business would be adversely affected.
+We rely, in part, on Internet search engines to drive traffic to our website, and if we fail to appear prominently in the search results, our traffic would decline, and our business would be adversely affected.

-We depend in part on internet search engines such as Google and Bing to drive traffic to our website, both through organic search results and the purchase of automotive and shopping-related keywords and phrases.
-For example, when a user types an automotive-related term into an internet search engine, we rely on a high organic search ranking of our webpages in these search results to refer the user to our website.
+We depend in part on Internet search engines such as Google and Bing to drive traffic to our website, both through organic search results and the purchase of automotive and shopping-related keywords and phrases.
+For example, when a user types an automotive-related term into an Internet search engine, we rely on a high organic search ranking of our webpages in these search results to refer the user to our website.
 However, our ability to maintain high, non-paid search result rankings is not within our control.
-Our competitors' internet search engine optimization efforts may result in their websites receiving a higher search result page ranking than ours, or internet search engines could revise their methodologies in a way that adversely affects our search result rankings.
-If internet search engines modify their search algorithms in ways that are detrimental to us, as Google and other search engine operators have done from time to time, or if our competitors' search engine optimization efforts are more successful than ours, overall growth in our user base could slow, our user base could decline or we could attract a less in-market user base.
+Our competitors' Internet search engine optimization efforts may result in their websites receiving a higher search result page ranking than ours, or Internet search engines could revise their methodologies in a way that adversely affects our search result rankings.
+If Internet search engines modify their search algorithms in ways that are detrimental to us, as Google and other search engine operators have done from time to time, or if our competitors' search engine optimization efforts are more successful than ours, overall growth in our user base could slow, our user base could decline or we could attract a less in-market user base.
 Internet search engine providers could provide automobile dealer and pricing information directly in search results, align with our competitors or choose to develop competing services.
 Our website has experienced fluctuations in search result rankings in the past, and we anticipate similar fluctuations in the future.